alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 - examples

-## Design Considerations
+## Future Avenues

-- Design of action space (graph-level vs node-level actions, edge level harder but doable)
 - What if actions don't map directly to nodes/edges?
-  - Design of the Action Space
-	- Can go from GNN output -> edge or node selection or graph action with MLP
-	- Unclear how to extend this though - what if nodes don't directly map to actions?
-		- Current GNNs require a lot of homophily
+- Current GNNs require a lot of homophily, complex interactions harder to model even if they could be modelled as a graph (e.g. different node/edge types)
-		- Might need separate sub-architecture

 ## Implementation Example